gradle/gradle/design-docs/configuration-model-open-questions.md

 ## Component model

-There are 2 things about a component that define 'what' the component is:
+There are several properties of a component that define 'what' the component is:

-- The source languages that the component is built from
-- The 'entry points' through which the component is invoked:
+- The 'entry points' through which the component may be invoked:
     - API
     - Main method
     - J2EE servlet application
     - Play application
     - JNI method implementations
     - Gradle plugin
+- The source languages that the component is built from.
+Or, more generally, the type of inputs the component is built from.

 For example:

 - A component that provides an API is-a library
-- A component built from a JVM language is-a JVM component (and runs on the JVM)
+- A component built from a JVM language is-a JVM component (and so runs on the JVM)
 - A component built from a native language is-a native component (and runs on the native C runtime)
 - A component that provides a main method is-a command-line application
 - A component that provides a Web servlet is-a Web application